shoui520/shoui520.github.io/docs/shouimethod.md

 - Simplicity (of setups) over all.
 - Listening is what will make you into a fluent speaker.

 Japanese subtitles are a crutch that neither makes you better at listening or reading.
-It's so tempting to use them because of the opportunity to learn new words and frankly, because of how hard watching without subs is.
+It's so tempting to use them because of the opportunity to learn new words and because of how hard watching without subs is.
 But you need to let go of them as soon as possible, to train real listening ability.

 Relate what you're doing back to the real world— this means, don't just mindlessly immerse.
 Think about *when* you're going to *use* what you're learning later on.